juanibiapina/gob/docs/daemon.md

 ```

 **Daemon startup (internal, auto-daemonizes):**
-The daemon automatically detaches itself from the parent process using double-fork technique.
+The daemon is started as a detached process with `setsid`, ensuring it survives after the parent exits.
 No manual backgrounding needed.

 ### 2. Client Commands (CLI and TUI)